Skip to contents

 configfile = "D:/myconfigfiles/config.csv")

-The practical value of this is that it eases the replication of analysis, because instead of having to share you R script with colleagues, sharing your config.csv file will be sufficient.
+The practical value of this is that it eases the replication of the analysis, because instead of having to share you R script with colleagues, sharing your config.csv file will be sufficient.
+Please make sure you have the same GGIR and R version installed when using this for reproducibility.
+See here for guidance on how to install older package versions.

 Parameter extraction order

-If parameters are provided in the GGIR call, then it always uses those.
-If parameters are not provided in the function call, GGIR checks whether there is a config.csv file either in the output folder or specified via parameter configfile and loads those values.
-If a parameter is neither specified in the GGIR function call and not available in the config.csv file then GGIR uses its default values which can be inspected as discussed in the section above.
-Here, it is important to realise that a consequence of this logic is that GGIR will not revert to its default parameter values in a repeated analysis unless you remove the parameter from the function call and delete the config.csv file.
+If parameters are provided in the GGIR call, then GGIR always uses those.
+If parameters are not provided in GGIR call, GGIR checks whether there is a config.csv file either in the output folder or specified via parameter configfile and loads those values.
+If a parameter is neither specified in the GGIR function call nor available in the config.csv file, then GGIR will use its default value’s which can be inspected as discussed in the section above.
+Here, it is important to realise that a consequence of this logic is that GGIR will not revert to its default parameter values in a repeated run of GGIR unless you remove the parameter from the function call and delete the config.csv file or you specify the original (default) value of the parameter explicitly in you GGIR call.

 To ensure this is clear here are some example: